nmenant/f5-101-lab-Mesos-Marathon/docs/your-lab/access-udf.rst

 Start your environment
 ----------------------

+Connect to UDF and go to deployment.

+Select the relevant blueprint based on your need:

-In the blueprint section, find the 'Mesos/Marathon setup lab' blueprint and deploy it.
+* If you need a clustered Mesos/Marathon setup, find the 'Mesos/Marathon setup lab - cluster' blueprint and deploy it.
+* If you need a standalone Mesos/Marathon deployment, find the 'Mesos/Marathon setup lab - standalone' blueprint and deploy it

 Access your environment
 -----------------------